agrisjakob/Feats-of-Strength-Flask-Project/README.md

 ![Reflection](https://i.imgur.com/cPkhfnz.png)

 ## Testing
 The app comes with unit and integration tests, covering the main functions of the app.
-To run the tests, simply run pytest in the root of the application:
+To run the tests on your copy, simply run pytest in the root of the application:

 ```bash
 pytest